 In general, NP and TN PoP should work as follows: When delegated number(s) covered by a TN PoP cert is/are ported to a new TN Provider, the customer should obtain a new PoP certificate from the recipient provider, and start using it to provide valid and up-to-date PoP PASSporT tokens.
 The new PoP cert will be referenced by a new “x5u” URL, and since the URL forms part of the key into the HTTP cache, there shouldn’t be a problem where a PoP-VS inadvertently retrieves the old PoP cert from the cache.

-2) Discussion: Where is the origid inserted in the flow?
-Response: text added to section 5.3 describing “origid”.

 TN Proof-of-Possession Solution Description

 This section describes the TN Proof-of-Possession architecture, and the procedures that support PoP certificate management, and PoP authentication and verification services.